ArtificialintelligenceDev/docker-shiny/README.md

 -   some_file
 -   some_file

-Dockerfile starts with a base image that decides on which image your app should be built upon.
-Basically "Images" are nothing but apps.
-So for example you want your run your application in Rocker Shiny server 3.3.2 , you use rocker/shiny:3.3.2 as the base image.

 # Build Shiny App
 We begin by making our shiny app.
 You can do this in R by going to File> New File > Shiny Web App.

 ![ScreenShot1](shiny-app-screenshot.PNG)

+Once you have your app, you're going to want to dockerize it so everyone in your department can make use of your useful app without needing to go to a dreaded transfer drive or ask them to send you files.

 # Installing Docker
 Before we get into how to write a Dockerfile, you'll need to have Docker installed.
 You can find this in the Docker.com page.
 For help with installing Docker, refer to this link: https://docs.docker.com/docker-for-windows/ .
 To test and see if you successfully installed Docker, in Command Prompt or PowerShell, type docker --version